 How Long Did it Take to Fill Lake Mead

-Lake Mead started filling up in 1934, and the average daily surface elevations are recorded from 1 February 1935.
-When elevation data began to be collected.
+When Lake Mead started filling up in 1935, the average daily surface elevations were recorded from 1 February 1935.
+When elevation data for Lake Mead Water Level began to be collected.
 The reservoir did not reach an elevation of 1,045 feet above the Mean-Sea-Level (MSL), the elevation of the upper outlet works, until 1 May 1937.

-The reservoir’s water levels filled to an elevation of greater than 1,200 feet, normal maximum above MSL, by mid-1941.
+The Lake Mead water level filled to an elevation of greater than 1,200 feet, normal maximum above MSL, by mid-1941.

 Using these records, researchers say the reservoir took about 7 years to fill.
 Approximately 10 percent of the water in Lake Mead comes from local precipitation and groundwater every year, with the rest coming from snowmelt high in the Rocky Mountains that flows down the Colorado River watershed through Lake Powell, Glen Canyon Dam, and the Grand Canyon into Lake Mead.

-Lake Mead Water Levels Before and After Drought
+Lake Mead Water Level Before and After Drought

 The Reclamation Act of 1902 thus instituted the construction of Boulder Dam, later to be named Hoover Dam, which began in 1931.
 The reservoir was developed by the damming of the Colorado River and became the man-made Lake Mead, named after Elwood Mead, the Bureau of Reclamation commissioner at the time.
 The newly formed lake drew thousands of visitors to this oasis in the middle of the desert.